BetonQuest/BetonQuest/docs/Documentation/Events-List.md

 Sets weather.
 The argument is `sun`, `rain` or `storm`.
 You can add a duration, which can be a variable and is specified in seconds.
 Additionally, you can set the targeted world.
-If no target word is defined, the players world is used.
+If no target world is defined, the players world is used.

 !!! example
     ```YAML